-This project was begun in June of 2000 in response to my students’ requests for information on microphones that is not available in our course text, and by my ninety-seven-year-old mother’s remark that she thought all microphones are alike.
+This project was begun in June of 2000 in response to my students’ requests for information on microphones that was not available in our course textbook, and by my one-hundred-year-old mother’s remark that she thought all microphones are alike.
 Since then a wealth of information has been gleaned, and is now presented here for your ediﬁcation.
 Signiﬁcant amounts of technical data were obtained from the microphone manufacturers themselves.
-This is especially true with regard to the older RCA ribbon types, and I thank the preservationists who have made available the historical notes for the rest of us to use, appreciate, and thereby become enlightened.
+This is especially true with regard to the older RCA ribbon types, and I thank preservationists who have made available the historical notes for the rest of us to use, appreciate, and thereby become enlightened.

-Others who have provided help along the way include Prof. Stanley R. Alten of Syracuse University, Prof. Harvey D. D. Hetland of the Engineering and Technology Division at Pasadena City College, Prof. A. Kenneth Johnson of the Communication Division at Pasadena City College, Mr. Michael D. Callaghan of KIIS Radio, Mr. Maurice Mischook of KBIG/KOST Radio, Mr. Stephen Sank of the Champlain Valley Speaker Company, Mr. Michael Dorrough and Mrs. Kay Dorrough of Dorrough Electronics, Mr. Dennis Schrank, Mr. Gary Sanders, Mr. Sean Brady, Mr. Ellis Dawson, Mr. Jeff Scarborough, and Mr. Jim Webb, the man with the fabulous microphone collection, as well as his son, Mr. Kenneth Webb.
+Others who have helped along the way include Prof. Stanley R. Alten of Syracuse University, Prof. Harvey D. D. Hetland of the Engineering and Technology Division at Pasadena City College, Prof. A. Kenneth Johnson of the Communications Division at Pasadena City College, Mr. Michael D. Callaghan of KIIS Radio, Mr. Maurice Mischook of KBIG/KOST Radio, Pasadena City College’s Director of Electronic Maintenance Larry Teffeteller, Mr. Stephen Sank of the Champlain Valley Speaker Co., Mr. Michael Dorrough and Mrs. Kay Dorrough of Dorrough Electronics, Mr. Bob Jefferis, electronics engineer; Mr. Dennis Schrank, Mr. Gary Sanders, Mr. Sean Brady, Mr. Ellis Dawson, Mr. Jeff Scarborough, and Mr. Jim Webb, the man with the fabulous microphone collection, and his son, Mr. Kenneth Webb.

 —Prof. S. O. Coutant, retired